hslua/hslua/README.md

 - `system-lua`: Use the locally installed Lua version instead of the version shipped as part of HsLua.

-- `use-pkgconfig`: Use `pkg-config` to discover library and include paths.
-This is used only when the `system-lua` flag is set or implied.
+- `pkg-config`: Use *pkg-config* to discover library and include paths.
+This is used only when the `system-lua` flag is set.

 - `allow-unsafe-gc`: Allow optimizations which make Lua's garbage collection potentially unsafe; haskell finalizers must be handled with extreme care.
 This